top of page

 Sounds simple but a lot of people have lost that intuition.
 We mentioned the liver filters the blood of foreign substances and metabolites.
 Whether it be the 12 beer binge on Saturday or your daily medication cocktail, your liver is wearing that on its chin.

 There are also other ways to help release toxins, like sweating.
+Enter exercise and proper hydration.
 Hot yoga anybody?

 2. Increase Your Magnesium levels